BeckyPollard/elder-scrolls-name-generator/README.md

 ### Project Todo
 - [x] Scrape names from UESP, save to a JavaScript array (names.js).
 - [x] On request (button), generate a first and last name.
-- [ ] Add option to specify character gender.
+- [x] Add option to specify character gender.
 - [x] Style app.
-- [ ] Accessibility audit.
+- [x] Accessibility audit.
+(Lighthouse: 100)

-- [ ] MAYBE add more races.
+### Future Tinkering
+- Add more TES races to the name generator!